 A decade of successful work in the feminist movement—as a writer, editor, and digital activist—has earned Carmen the titles of “digital native,” “petulant and idiotic,” “intimidating to some,” and “vapid and uninteresting.”
-She is the Digital Editor at Ms. magazine and Contributing Editor at Argot Magazine, of which she is a co-founder.
-She currently hosts a live interview series with feminist luminaries on Facebook and is the former co-host and co-producer of THE BOSSY SHOW, a political talk show for young women.
+She is the Digital Editor at Ms. magazine, where she oversees all online content and campaigns and hosts a live video interview series with feminist luminaries, and Contributing Editor at Argot Magazine, of which she is a co-founder.
+She will soon co-host Trigger Happy, a webseries tackling each week’s top stories about women’s issues, and is the former co-host and co-producer of THE BOSSY SHOW, a political talk show for young women.

 Carmen’s writing has appeared in print and online at BuzzFeed, BITCH, ElixHER, MEL, and Feministing, among others.
 She was previously the Feminism Editor, Social Media Co-Director, and Community Director at Autostraddle; a blogger and activist with the SPARK Movement; a contributor at Everyday Feminism and Mic; and Managing Editor of THE LINE Campaign blog.

 When she isn’t amplifying the feminist movement, Carmen is found at its frontlines.
 While at SPARK, she launched the successful—and viral—#EducateCoaches campaign in the wake of Steubenville; she has also crafted and implemented successful digital media strategies at organizations like Hollaback!, the Institute for Women’s Policy Research, and the Feminist Majority Foundation.